 Cardiff has a strong economy.
 Unemployment levels compare well with the UK's Core Cities and it has the second lowest percentage of children living in workless households out of the Welsh Local Authorities.
-However, almost one fifth of its Lower Super Output Areas (LSOAs) are ranked in the 10% most income deprived in Wales, the gap in healthy life expectancy between the least and most deprived areas of the city has continued to widen and significant differences in educational attainment levels persist.
+However, almost one fifth of its Lower Super Output Areas (LSOAs) are ranked in the 10 % most income deprived in Wales, the gap in healthy life expectancy between the least and most deprived areas of the city has continued to widen and significant differences in educational attainment levels persist.
 Furthermore, in the more deprived wards of Cardiff, air quality is poorer, there is less access to green space and crime is concentrated in these areas.

 To support people out of poverty will therefore require action on many fronts.
-These include increasing job opportunities and jobs that pay at least the Real Living Wage, preparing people with the right skills for the workplace, improving health outcomes and supporting rough sleepers off the city's streets.
+These include increasing job opportunities and jobs that pay at least a living wage, preparing people with the right skills for the workplace, improving health outcomes and supporting rough sleepers off the city's streets.

-Percentage of households in poverty (i.e. below 60% of median income) by Middle-Layer Super Output Area (MSOA) (after housing costs)
+Percentage of households in poverty (i.e. below 60% of median income) by MSOA' (after housing costs)